pavan98765/Auto-WCEBleedGen/README.md

 ## YOLOv8-X Detection and Classification Model!

-We have trained a YOLOv8-X model specifically designed to identify bleeding regions in Wireless capsule endoscopy (WCE) images.
+We have trained a YOLOv8-X model, specifically designed to identify bleeding regions in Wireless capsule endoscopy (WCE) images.
 This model is used for **both Detection and classification** problems.
-By default it does Detection, and whenever we get detections (bounding boxes), we automatically classify the frames as bleeding, else non-bleeding.
-Visit [Testing_with_classification.py](Code/Testing_with_classification.py) and Model_Weights files to use it.
+By default it does Detection, and whenever we get detections (bounding boxes), we automatically classify the frames as bleeding, or else non-bleeding.
+Please Visit [Testing_with_classification.py](Code/Testing_with_classification.py) and Model_Weights files to use it.

 ## How to Run